OpenDataforWeb3/Resources/docs/Legos.md

 Legos are literally "pieces that can be joined together to make models of many different objects" and more importantly Legos in this context are said to be **components of the data mesh which have consistent input and outputs which can easily duplicate analysis and other repeated functions used to better empower communities collective decision making [more](https://github.com/Fraud-Detection-and-Defense/lego-docs) and [more](https://gov.gitcoin.co/t/public-goods-legos-roadmap/12546) on Legos**

-Several Legos are already built and are being used to manage Sybils in the [Gitcoin protocol]().
+Several Legos are already built and are being used to identify Sybils potentially attacking public goods funding via the [Gitcoin protocol]().
 These includes:

  **Passport Scoring**
 [Gitcoin passport](https://passport.gitcoin.co/):